jbcupps/Ethics_Dash/documents/workflow_changes.md

 ### Notes
 - This change ensures that the backend can reliably check for MongoDB availability without requiring additional system utilities.
 - The `docker-compose.azure.yml` already has proper health checks and dependency conditions to ensure MongoDB is started before the backend.

+## Docker Compose and Startup Fixes (2025-04-27)

+### Issue
+Multiple issues were causing deployment failures and container startup problems:
+1. Azure deployment failed with a 'Bad Request' error due to incompatible custom `entrypoint` commands in `docker-compose.azure.yml`.
+2. MongoDB authentication was failing because credentials were not being passed correctly to the `MONGO_INITDB_ROOT_*` variables within the `ai-mongo` service.
+3. The backend application was missing the `dash-cytoscape` Python dependency.
+4. Local `docker-compose.yml` was missing a healthcheck for MongoDB.

+### Solution
+1. Removed custom `entrypoint` overrides (with `sleep`) from `ai-backend` and `ai-frontend` in `docker-compose.azure.yml`, relying instead on `depends_on`, healthchecks, and application-level wait logic.
+2. Removed the `environment` section from the `ai-mongo` service in `docker-compose.azure.yml`.
+Authentication is now handled solely by the connecting applications (`ai-backend`, `db-init`) using credentials provided by Azure App Service settings.
+3. Added `dash-cytoscape` to `backend/requirements.txt` (though it seems it was already present).
+4. Added a MongoDB healthcheck to the local `docker-compose.yml`.
+5. Ensured `db-init` runs after `ai-mongo` is healthy and before `ai-backend` starts in `docker-compose.azure.yml` using `depends_on` conditions.

+### Files Changed
+1.  `docker-compose.azure.yml`: Removed `ai-mongo` environment variables, removed custom `entrypoint` from `ai-backend` and `ai-frontend`, adjusted `depends_on` for `ai-backend`.
+2.  `docker-compose.yml`: Added `healthcheck` to `ai-mongo` service.
+3.  `backend/requirements.txt`: Ensured `dash-cytoscape` is present.

+### Notes
+- These changes ensure a more robust startup sequence, correct authentication handling, and fix the Azure deployment error.
+- The application relies on environment variables (`MONGO_USERNAME`, `MONGO_PASSWORD`, etc.) being correctly set in the Azure App Service configuration (via the `deploy-to-azure.yml` workflow) for services that need to connect to MongoDB.